USACE/cwbi-s3-static-appserver/README.md

 ## Environment Variables for Container `appserver`

-- `DOMAIN`: Top level domain where all apps will be served.
+- `APPSSERVER_DOMAIN`: Top level domain where all apps will be served.
 Individual apps are served as a sub-domain to this top level domain.
 Default value for development
-- `SUBDOMAIN_PREFIX`: Prepend all hostnames with this prefix.
+- `APPSERVER_SUBDOMAIN_PREFIX`: Prepend all hostnames with this prefix.
 This is most easily explained using a practical example:

-  For application `water`, setting `DOMAIN=rsgis.dev` and `SUBDOMAIN_PREFIX=develop-` serves the application `water` at `develop-water.rsgis.dev`.
-Setting `DOMAIN=rsgis.dev` and omitting `SUBDOMAIN_PREFIX` (i.e. `""`) serves the application `water` at `water.rsgis.dev`.
+  For application `water`, setting `APPSERVER_DOMAIN=rsgis.dev` and `APPSERVER_SUBDOMAIN_PREFIX=develop-` serves the application `water` at `develop-water.rsgis.dev`.
+Setting `APPSERVER_DOMAIN=rsgis.dev` and omitting `APPSERVER_SUBDOMAIN_PREFIX` (i.e. `""`) serves the application `water` at `water.rsgis.dev`.
 Practically, this is used to serve `development` and `stable` versions of apps using different s3 buckets, but the same container image.

 ## Environment Variables for Container `appserver-sidecar`